NASA-IMPACT/veda-ui/app/scripts/components/exploration/README.md

 #### How to activate A&E page

-Add a line below in your `.env` file to activate the A&E page.
+Add a line below in your config instance's `.env` file to activate the A&E page.
 The A&E page will replace Data Catalog, and Data Analysis page.
-Mind that the A&E page requires veda-ui version to be at least v4.0.
+This will require that the A&E page have veda-ui version to be at least v4.0.

 ```
 FEATURE_NEW_EXPLORATION = 'TRUE'